amirhajibabaei/AutoForce/theforce/cl/README.md

 ```
 After execution a pickled model will be generated
 in the working directory (default name is `pckl='model.pckl/'`).
-Next, we set `covariance = 'model.pckl/'` in `ARGS`
-for making it available for the next simulation.

 #### Parameters for MD (file=`ARGS`)
 The parameters for MD are also set in the `ARGS` file.